epfllibrary/infoscience-imports/README.md

 # Infoscience imports documentation

-## General workflow : Modular Python Scripts
+## General workflow : Modular Python Scripts based on tailored Python clients

 The data pipeline is breaked down into separate Python scripts, each responsible for a specific task